Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Introduction

-Localization operators are closely connected to the short-time Fourier transform.
+Localization operators are closely connected to the short-time Fourier transform (STFT).
 Defined for \(f,g\in L^2(\R^d)\) by \(V_gf(z)=\langle f,\pi(z)g\rangle\), the short-time Fourier transform represents the function \(f\) jointly in time and frequency, unlike the Fourier transform, which separates time and frequency.
 A natural question is then to ask how much of the representation \(V_gf\) is concentrated on a certain domain in the time-frequency plane.
 That is, given a domain \(\Omega\subset \R^{2d}\), how large can \(\int_{\Omega} |V_gf(z)|^2\;dz\) be compared to the norm of \(f\)?
+This can be thought of as a quantitative uncertainty principle for the STFT.
 More generally, given a function \(F:\R^{2d}\rightarrow \R_+\) and a normalized \(g\in L^2(\R^d)\), determine Ideally, one would also like to know which functions maximize this quantity.
 Via the min-max principle, the maxima are the eigenvalues of the localization operator \(A_F^g\), and the maximizers are the eigenfunctions.
-As such, Daubechies' theorem also yields the solution to the spectrogram localization problem if the window is a Gaussian and the weight is polyradial.
+As such, Daubechies' theorem also yields the solution to the spectrogram localization problem as long as the window is a Gaussian and the weight is polyradial.
 While much progress has been made on the general localization problem \cite{LargeSieve,AccSpec}, the sharpest recent results have all assumed the window to be Gaussian \cite{FaberKrahn,isoperimetric,LocOpNorm}, hinting at Daubechies' theorem as a valuable tool in the study of the localization problem as well.